Orwell Park School: History of the buildings

 According to Pevsner, the main school building dates to c.
 1770, built by the family of Admiral Edward Vernon.
 It was acquired by Colonel George Tomline in 1848, who proceeded to extend and modify the building and grounds.
 Most notably, this included the addition of an observatory containing a 26 cm refracting telescope, known as the Tomline Refractor, that is still in use today.

 Other than the main school building itself, there are other grade II listed buildings nearby, such as the Water Tower, Orangery and Clock Tower.
 The Pre-Prep classrooms are in a separate, purpose-built building, completed in 2013.

 Sports and other activities

 The usual range of sports are offered at the school, for both boys and girls, including: rugby, hockey and cricket, with football, golf, sailing, skiing, swimming and tennis also available.

-The School runs the Orwell Park Challenge for older pupils to promote personal development outside of the classroom.

-Orwell Park School has forged links with Mayo College in Ajmer, Rajasthan, India, with staff and pupils from both schools undertaking several exchange visits over the past few years.
+Orwell Park School has links with Mayo College in Ajmer, Rajasthan, India, with staff and pupils from both schools undertaking several exchange visits over the past few years.

 The upcoming film School's Out Forever, based on Scott K. Andrews's book School's Out was shot in part at the school.